WHat do we mean by "CARBON FREE"?

 Bruce Karney is a retired marketing professional who has lived in Mountain View since 1981.
 In 2007 he led a city-wide group of 119 Mountain View homeowners who purchased solar panels at a 35% discount.
 He subsequently joined SolarCity when it was a small startup to lead group purchasing programs in other cities.

-In 2008 he was Chair of Mountain View's Environmental Sustainability Task Force, a group whose recommendations provided the basis for the City's current Sustainability Action Plans.
-Bruce retired in 2012 and is now an environmental activist and solar PV consultant.
+In 2008 and again in 2017 he was elected as Chair of Mountain View's Environmental Sustainability Task Force.
+The recommendations from the 2008 Task Force provided the basis for the City's Environmental Sustainability Action Plans from 2009 to date.
+Bruce retired from the solar industry in 2012 and is now an environmental activist.
 He has a BS in Mathematical Sciences from Stanford and an MS in Management Science from UC Berkeley.
 He is also a graduate of Leadership Mountain View and Acterra's "Be the Change" programs.

 Mike Balma the Development Director and a board member for the nonprofit Sunwork.
 SunWork installs solar systems for home owners that have a low electric bill along with the help of trained volunteers.
 Mike has completed business development and marketing projects for several solar companies.
 Mike helped lead the Performance Committee for SunSpec, a nonprofit solar industry alliance pursuing information standards that address operational aspects of PV power plants on the smart grid.
 He also delivers solar workshops for residents of numerous Bay Area cities.